Visiting Professors, Visiting Scholars and Visiting Fellows

 *Successful applicants may, at the end of their period of residence at McGill, apply for the renewal of their Visitor status for up to two additional years (if Canadian Permanent Residents or citizens) or for another year ( if non-Canadian citizens/Permanent Residents).
-N.B.: Renewal requests should be submitted to Adina Sigartau one week before one of the Staff Meetings.

 The Institute of Islamic Studies must be acknowledged in any publications written during the Visitor's period of residence at McGill.

 Immigration Regulations (for non-Canadians who do not have Permanent Residence status in Canada)

 In accordance with Canadian and Québec law, any offer of visiting status is conditional upon your obtaining the appropriate work authorization from any or all of the following, as applicable: Citizenship & Immigration Canada, Immigration Quebec and Employment and Social Development Canada (ESDC).

 Those interested in becoming a Visiting Scholar/Professor/Fellow at the Institute of Islamic Studies should email their application to info.islamics [at] mcgill.ca (Info Islamics).

 - A complete CV with a list of publications.

 - A letter from the applicant detailing his/her academic qualifications and current position, the research that he/she intends to undertake during the period in question, and the reason why he/she wishes to undertake that research at the Institute of Islamic Studies.
 Please specify the intended dates for your stay.